RupeshKumar4511/Networking/README.md

 <br>

 # In 3G, 4G and 5G and 6G :
-Thee major difference is bandwidth or we can say the diffference in the range of their frequency.
+Thee major difference is bandwidth or we can say the difference in the range of their frequency.

 # Physical Layer